KIRANKUMAR7296/Multiclass-Multilabel-Prediction/README.md

 **Tags :**
 contains the **Tags** on each of these Questions.

+### Tokenize
+- Splitting up a larger body of text into smaller tokens ( lines or words ).

 ### CountVectorizer
 - Provides a simple way to both tokenize a collection of text documents and build a vocabulary of known words, but also to encode new documents using that vocabulary.